 I should have been happy, but my satisfaction with the fishing was, yet again, eroded, by a couple of 'catch and release' dogmatists - visitors to my country.

-Wonderful fish they were too.
-Bright orange flesh, firm and just waiting to be cooked, and fed to non-fishing guests arriving that afternoon for dinner.
+Wonderful fish it was too.
+Bright orange-red flesh, firm and just waiting to be cooked and fed to non-fishing guests arriving that afternoon for dinner.